 The Foundation will allocate funding each budget year on the basis of written applications in a format prescribed by the Foundation.
-Grant Applications can be requested by email to email@example.com or found NBF Grant App and Guidelines 2016.pdf HERE
+Grant Applications can be requested by email to firstname.lastname@example.org or found here: NBF Grant App and Guidelines 2016.pdf

 Applications are due no later than January 15 of each year for consideration by the Foundation at its next meeting.
 Any application received after the applicable deadline will not be considered.